 These Korean Beef Lettuce Wraps are a stunning appetizer with explosively delicious flavors.
 Lettuce leaves are filled with scrumptious Bulgogi beef, pickled onions, and radishes, and creamy miso mayonnaise.

-These tasty homemade pickled radishes and onions are extremely easy to make.
-Thinly slice the onions and radishes and marinated them in a heated mixture of vinegar, sugar and salt.
-Let them cool.
-Wrap them and put them in the fridge for an hour and they’re ready.
+- MAKE THE QUICK PICKLED ONIONS AND RADISHES: Thinly slice the onions and radishes and marinate them in a heated mixture of vinegar, sugar and salt.
+Let them cool in the fridge.
 They have a wonderful bright, vinegary taste and great crunch factor – a perfect counterpoint to the tender, sweet-sesame-soy flavored beef.